BobTheBanker999/pygame-tutorial/01-window/README.md

 cd Desktop
 python3 main.py
 ```
 This should open up a plain, black window that is titled `CAPTION HERE`.
 Congrats!
 You now have a window where we can put the player in the next lesson!

+*You can find the code in 01-window/main.py*